What is a mind map?

 - Refer back to your map later in the week for review and to add more thoughts, ideas, or connections that come to mind.

 There are several mind mapping platforms available on the web, as well as several apps for a smartphone.
 As a USM student, you can access “MindMup” via your maine.edu Google account.
 Our Creating Digital Mind Maps video provides a detailed overview.
 With that said, sometimes the best “technology” is a piece of paper or a whiteboard, since the effort can go towards the brainstorming process instead of mastering the technology.

 Where can I get more information?

 A thorough overview of mind mapping, including several examples of maps and applications of mind mapping, can be found on the Mind Mapping website.
-Other great resources include our Introduction to Mind Mapping video and Creating Digital Mind Maps video featured on our Learning Commons YouTube channel.
+Another great resource is our Introduction to Mind Mapping video featured on our Learning Commons YouTube channel.